We welcome our latest guest blog contributor, Karen Fitt, from Melbourne Hand Rehab.

 Hand therapy practitioners are fully qualified physiotherapists and occupational therapists with additional training and experience in hand injuries and conditions.

-Through further education, clinical experience and independent study, hand therapists have become specialised in the treatment of hand and arm conditions.
+Through further education, clinical experience and independent study, hand therapists have become specialised in treating hand and arm conditions.

 Three Unique Talents of a Hand Therapist